Create your slide presentation

 The session computer will have the standard font sets included in Mac OSX, Windows 10, as well as PowerPoint and Keynote.
 Please refrain from using custom or purchased fonts, as these will not be available and may impact how your presentation looks.

-Please be aware that the meeting will be utilizing 16:9 aspect ratio projectors (widescreen) in all rooms.
+The meeting will be utilizing 16:9 aspect ratio projectors (widescreen) in all rooms.
 To utilize the full screen, you should create your presentation in “widescreen” format.
 The standard 4:3 format will work but it will not fill the entire screen when in presentation mode.

-LaunchPad supports any media file type, and once again there are no size limits.
-An important note- please bring all media files with you when you upload your talk, even if you’ve embedded them in your talk.
+Bring all media files with you when you upload your talk, even if you’ve embedded them in your talk.
 While we can help with many aspects of your talk on-site, we can’t “fix” a missing media file.

 Presentation File Types